sfu-discourse-lab/MDA_project/README.md

 #### CORE_cleanup.py

 This script removes artifacts from the data collection process in the [Corpus of Online Registers of English](https://www.english-corpora.org/core/) (CORE).
+The script removes all occurences of html tags within the data as well as strings of dashes, underscores and tildes that are longer than 4 tokens.
+The script also removes the initial lines of each CORE file since they contain metadata about where the data was collected.

+The script takes one argument, the path to the input corpus (a directory).
+The script can be called with

+    python CORE_cleanup.py path/to/input/corpus/

 #### csv_combine.py

-Description coming soon.
+This script combines the individual postag_counts.csv files into one combined postag_counts.csv for all subcorpora of CORE.
+The same can be done for the normalized_postag_counts.csv files by replacing the name of the file on line 4 and line 12 with 'normalized_postag_counts'.

+Keep in mind that this script only works if the individual postag_counts.csv files were renamed by prepending the corresponding subcorpora identifier to the file name such as "06_ID__postag_counts.csv".

+The script takes one argument, the path to the directory containing the .csv files.
+The script can be called with

+    python csv_combine.py path/to/input/directory/

 #### dataSelection.py

 This script samples all comment threads comprised in the [SFU Opinion and Comments Corpus](https://github.com/sfu-discourse-lab/SOCC) (SOCC) with a minimum length of 700 words.
+The script retrieves all comment threads with a minimum length of 700 words and stores them in a folder named 'threads' at a location specified by the user.

+The script takes two arguments, the path to the SOCC csv file and the path to the location where the 'threads' folder will be created.
+The script can be called with

+    python dataSelection.py /path/to/input/csv/ /path/to/storage/location/

 #### SOCC_cleanup.py

 This script removes artifacts from the data collection process in the [SFU Opinion and Comments Corpus](https://github.com/sfu-discourse-lab/SOCC) (SOCC).
+The script removes all occurences of html tags within the data as well as strings of dashes, underscores and tildes that are longer than 4 tokens.

+The script takes one argument, the path to the input corpus (a directory).
+The script can be called with

+    python SOCC_cleanup.py path/to/input/corpus/